ArkoSammy12/Monkey-Config/README.md

 # Credits

-- Thanks to [dicedpixels](https://github.com/dicedpixels) for the mod icon.
+- Thanks to [dicedpixels](https://github.com/dicedpixels) for the mod's icon.